 - 1 At some locations the community demand outstrips operational capacity and alternate space suggestions may be suggested in the community by Library staff. - 2 HPL's priority for space use is library managed or co-planned activities.
 Then we look for opportunities for aligned partners to provide free learning opportunities in our spaces.
-Our third and fourth priorities are providing the space for free to eligible groups and then paid room and space rental respectively. - 3 Free Allocations: Local partners are eligible for up to four (4) free bookings each year.
-City of Hamilton Councillors are eligible for two (2) free bookings per month for public meetings or groups in which the Councillor is a member and a regular attendee.

-- Restore Room Program rooms and meeting spaces have standard set-ups that are posted in the rooms/spaces.
-Groups are expected to restore rooms and spaces to the standard set-up and leave them clean and in good order.
+Our third and fourth priorities are providing the space for free to eligible groups and then paid room and space rental respectively. - 3 Free Allocations\: Local partners are eligible for a limited number of free bookings each year.
+City of Hamilton Councillors are eligible for up to two (2) free bookings per month for public meetings or groups in which the Councillor is a member and a regular attendee.
+All room bookings are subject to availability of space and associated resources. - Restore Room Groups are expected to restore rooms and spaces to the original setup and leave them clean and in good order.
 Special set-up is normally restricted to paid rentals and must be agreed to in advance subject to the Library's ability to accommodate the request.
-Failure to comply will result in losing room booking privileges. - Follow the Proper Channels HPL has online systems to manage programs and room bookings.
+Failure to comply will result in losing room booking privileges. - Follow the Proper Channels HPL has processes to manage programs and room bookings.
 Staff can assist with the process if necessary.